The DOJ and Ferguson have reached an agreement to reform one of the most embattled police departments in the US

 The DOJ filed its lawsuit in February — the day after Ferguson rejected its recommendations and 18 months after the death of Michael Brown, an unarmed black teenager whose fatal shooting sparked demonstrations and drew national attention to police departments’ use of excessive force and civil rights violations.

-Michael Brown Sr. attended Tuesday’s council meeting in Ferguson and thanked Knowles after the vote.
+Michael Brown Sr. attended Tuesday’s council meeting in Ferguson and thanked Mayor James Knowles III after the vote.

 “It’s beautiful,” Brown told the New York Times.
 “It’s a good feeling.
 It let me know that, at the end of the day, you still have to make choices, and hopefully they’re the good choices.”